5.5 Working with Extracted Spectra

 5.5.2 Using the stistools Task x1d to Recalibrate Data

-The stistools task x1d task is designed to extract flux calibrated 1-D spectra from unrectified STIS spectral images (_flt, _crj, or _sfl files).
+The stistools task x1d is designed to extract flux calibrated 1-D spectra from unrectified STIS spectral images (_flt, _crj, or _sfl files).
 It serves as a front end to the calstis6 routine used in pipeline extraction.
 The original implementation of this code and the algorithms used are described in STIS ISR 99-03.

-The x1d task is not intended for use with rectified files (_x2d or _sx2 files), or files that have been processed by the wx2d task.
+The x1d task is not intended for use with rectified files (_x2d or _sx2 files) or files that have been processed by the wx2d task.
 It can be used for either echelle or first order STIS spectra; x1d will extract a single spectrum when used with first order spectral images and a spectrum for each order when used with echelle spectral data.
 This task is called by calstis as part of standard pipeline processing; its functioning in that role is described in Section 3.4.24.

 The x1d task can be run to recalibrate spectra by using the following command: